Cross-dressing ball: Drag ball

 Drag balls in the United States can trace their origins to the debutante balls, quadroon balls, and costume parties at the end of the 19th century.
-In the beginning, they were simple parties where men dressed as women, and women dressed as men could go, and where two men could dance with each other; but there are also records of more exclusive balls by the 1880s, where homosexuals – men and women – could be counted in the hundreds, up to 500 same sex couples, that slowly waltzed the night away at the sound of an excellent orchestra.
+In the beginning, they were simple parties where men dressed as women, and women dressed as men could go, and where two men could dance with each other.
+The first recorded drag ball was the Hamilton Lodge Ball in 1869.
+There are records of more exclusive balls by the 1880s, where homosexuals – men and women – could be counted in the hundreds, up to 500 same sex couples, that slowly waltzed the night away at the sound of an excellent orchestra.

 In the 1920s these balls had already become big social events in the gay and lesbian world, where —mainly men— competed for the best costume.
 Often, they included a "parade of the fairies", to show the costumes, and the participants with the most spectacular gowns received a prize, in the form of money.
 The judges often were personalities from literature, and the show business.
 It was mainly in the black communities of New York City, Chicago, Baltimore, and New Orleans where these balls took place, sometimes bringing in white party-goers.

 In Manhattan, these balls got to have official permits, and police protection, and security, in places like the Webster Hall, and the Madison Square Garden, the Astor Hotel, the Manhattan Casino (later called Rockland Palace), The Harlem Alhambra, and the Savoy Ballroom in the Black Harlem, and the New Star Casino, in the Italian Harlem.
 The planners of these balls became well known: H. Mann in the 1910s, Kackie Mason in the 1920s, and 30s, Phil Black in the 1930s to 60s, were celebrated in many a novel.
 In 1933 they were described as: